Travel to Fort Klamath, Oregon

-Set on 8 acres, the museum’s grounds include the graves of four members of the Modoc tribe, including Captain Jack, executed by the U.S. Army after the Modoc War of 1872-73.
-Aside from the rich history, Fort Klamath is known for its location along the Volcanic Legacy Scenic Byway, proximity to Crater Lake National Park, and the epic fly fishing, birding and kayaking on the nearby Wood River.
+Fort Klamath is a historical landmark located in Klamath County, Oregon.
+Originally established in 1863 as a military outpost along the Oregon Trail, it now serves as the Klamath County Museum.
+The museum’s grounds cover 8 acres, and visitors can explore the graves of four Modoc tribe members, including Captain Jack, who was executed by the U.S. Army after the Modoc War of 1872.
+In addition to its rich history, Fort Klamath is also famous for its location along the Volcanic Legacy Scenic Byway, its proximity to Crater Lake National Park, and the excellent fly fishing, birdwatching, and kayaking opportunities available on the nearby Wood River.

 Things To Do

 At Taylor’s Sausage, we’ve mastered the art of crafting sausages using locally sourced ingredients and traditional techniques.
 Our legacy, spanning […]